Carrying Dog Poop on a Walk.

-Looking back at the recent snaps of our holiday in West Wales, I realised that most of the photographs of yours truly involved a conspicuous bag of doggy poop, dangling (in a most un-photogenic way) from my slightly outstretched arm.
-Now, I’ve got used to it at home because I know where the bins are and generally Floss seems to have a better routine when it comes to ablutions.
+Looking back at the recent snaps of our holiday in West Wales, I realised that most of the photographs of yours truly involved a conspicuous bag of doggy poop.
+I always seem to be carrying dog poop on a long walk; dangling from my hand, in the least most photogenic way.
+It’s fine at home, because I know where the bins are and generally, my dog Floss, seems to have a better routine when it comes to ablutions.

-But on holiday, in strange territory, it always seems to be that the minute we start off up the beach, or along the path, Floss just has to poop – which means I spend the next four miles carrying the encumbrance that is a bag of poop.
-Plus, if the weather is hot, it’s hardly pleasant on the old nose and I find my human walking companions tend to trot quickly ahead, or lag behind – depending on which way the wind is blowing!
+But on holiday, in strange territory, it always seems to be the minute we start off up the beach, or along the path, Floss just has to poop – which means I spend the next four miles carrying a full bag of dog do.

-I mean I suppose I could carry the dog and she might be less inclined to want to poop, but that would be no fun for me or her and, besides, it would be like carrying a sack of spanners with a mind of their own.
-Nope; I can’t imagine why anyone would put a dog in a back-pack, (or a handbag come to that).
+I mean I suppose I could carry the dog.
+She might be less inclined to need the loo, but that would be no fun for me, or her.
+Besides, it would be like carrying a sack of spanners with a mind of it’s own.
+Nope; I can’t imagine why anyone would put a dog in a back-pack, (or handbag come to that).

 I moved swiftly on with my quest and found an amazing array of backpacks for dogs to wear.
-Many are very sporty looking and sport considerably high numbers of pounds to purchase too!
-The Pallisades ™ back pack from the company Ruffwear costs a whopping £169.95 (That’s a lot of lolly just as a means of stowing away doggy do for the duration of a walk!)
-Take a look on Amazon, there’s a huge range better priced.
+Many are very sporty looking.
+Many sport considerably high numbers of pounds to purchase, but will last a lifetime.

-However, back packs are useful and there other makes such as this the ‘Outward Hound DayPak’, currently just under twenty pounds and available on Amazon.
-These look comfortable and practical and may suit the more average pocket.
+These look comfortable and practical and may suit the average pocket.
 If you’re planning a lot of long hikes, kitting your dog out with a back pack means he can carry his own supply of water, treats and pooh bags.
-Incidentally, back packs are often recommended for high energy dogs too, as it gives them an extra workout; but you can read about this in more detail on our other Holidays4Dogs article on this subject.

-I wasn’t totally convinced Floss would take to carrying a rucksack of her own – after all she’s getting on a bit now at ten years old and she’s never had to carry her own bags before, so it seemed a bit mean to make her do it now.
+I wasn’t totally convinced Floss would take to carrying a rucksack of her own – after all she’s getting on a bit now, at ten years old.
+She’s never been expected to carry her own bags before, so it seemed a bit mean to make her do it now.

-I am definitely going to get one of these – it’s going to look a lot more attractive on family photos, as well as being a lot less smelly and irritating to carry.
+I am definitely going to get one of these – it’s going to look a lot more attractive on family snaps and it’ll be marvellous not to have to carry a pungent poop bag.